oldfritter/go-agent/v3/internal/crossagent/cross_agent_tests/distributed_tracing/README.md

 The same idea goes for the `outbound_payloads` block but will apply specifically for the outbound `traceparent` header and `tracestate` header.

-`outbound_payloads` may also target `newrelic` headers and follow same basic structure inline with trace context headers, for example:
+`outbound_payloads` may also target `oldfritter` headers and follow same basic structure inline with trace context headers, for example:
 ```javascript
   ...
   "outbound_payloads": [